tianhuat/streamlit_community_cloud/README.md

    - Click "Save" then "Deploy"

 2. **After Deployment (Alternative):**
-   - Go to your app settings in Streamlit Cloud Dashboard
+   - Go to your deployed app's page in Streamlit Community Cloud
+   - Click the three dots menu (⋮) next to your app
+   - Select "Settings" from the dropdown menu
-   - Click on "Secrets" in the sidebar
+   - In the App settings modal, click on the "Secrets" tab
-   - Add your secrets in TOML format:
+   - In the text area, add your API key in TOML format:
    ```toml
    OPENAI_API_KEY = "your_openai_api_key_here"
    ```
+   - Click "Save changes"
+   - Your app will automatically restart with the new secrets

 3. **Local Development (Optional):**
    - Create a file named `.streamlit/secrets.toml` (locally only, don't commit)